What is the Liquid Drop Model of the Nucleus

 - What are the assumptions of the Liquid-Drop Model?

-The Liquid-Drop Model is based on several key assumptions about the behavior of atomic nuclei.
+The Liquid-Drop Model is based on several key assumptions about the behaviour of atomic nuclei.
 These assumptions include nucleons as incompressible liquid drops, surface energy, Coulomb energy, symmetry energy, and volume energy.

 - What are some applications of the Liquid-Drop Model?